ssandri/rest-api-automation/readme.md

 This command will open a report in your system default browser containing a detailed report for the execution, all HTTP calls will have a detailed request and response log attached to the step.

-In order to end the command simply input ``TRL+C` in your terminal.
+In order to end the command simply input `CTRL+C` in your terminal.